barylevy/ios-log-viewer/README_AI_CHAT.md

-# iOS Log Viewer with AI Chat (Client-Side)
+# Cato Client Log Viewer with AI Chat (Client-Side)

-An advanced iOS log viewer with client-side AI-powered chat functionality for analyzing log files.
+An advanced Cato client log viewer with client-side AI-powered chat functionality for analyzing log files.

 ## Features

-- **Interactive Log Viewing**: Browse and filter iOS log files with real-time updates
+- **Interactive Log Viewing**: Browse and filter Cato client log files with real-time updates
 - **Client-Side AI Chat**: Ask questions about your logs directly from the browser
 - **No Server Required**: AI functionality works entirely in the browser
 - **Export/Import**: Save and load log files for later analysis